Covid-19: A further 27 people have died, bringing total to 1,429

 The new hub includes a mobile unit to test and treat marginalised groups across the inner city, and will be able to deliver test results in under an hour.

-The situation in meat factories, detention centres and other locations where virus “hot-spots” have been identified will be examined by the NPHET at its meeting today.
+The situation in meat factories, detention centres and other locations where virus “hot-spots” have been identified were due to be examined by the NPHET at its meeting today.

 St Mary’s